 Drive time from Johnson City: 40 minutes

 From Johnson City, head northeast to Bristol, where you can satisfy your sweet tooth any time of day or night at the 24-hour Blackbird Bakery.
 While the bakery is known for its fresh doughnuts, Blackbird also dishes up a wide variety of pastries, bread, and ice cream.
 Continue the fun at Cootie Brown’s, a colorful, family-owned eatery with a laid-back vibe.
 Its menu draws inspiration from all corners of the globe and features everything from tamales and pizza to the don’t-miss key lime pie.
-Round out your day in Bristol with drinks at Studio Brew, where a husband-and-wife team serves creative craft beer and cocktails.
-Then, if the night is still young, pop right next door for the casual feel and diverse beer selection at Bristol Station Brews & Taproom.
-Finish out your evening with fabulous boutique accommodations at the Bristol Hotel, which USA Today named a top new hotel in the U.S..
+Round out your day for the casual feel and diverse beer selection at Bristol Station Brews & Taproom.
+And, finish your evening with fabulous boutique accommodations at The Bristol Sessions Hotel.

 Day 3: Elizabethton